 Choose a Reliable Domain Extension

-There are plenty of domain extensions available today – traditional ones like .com, .org, and .net to niched ones like .blog and .lib.
+There are plenty of domain extensions available today for website owners – traditional ones like .com, .org, and .net to niched ones like .blog and .lib.

 Include Keywords in Your Domain Name

 Keyword-rich domain names help Google crawlers find and index your website correctly.
 But, don’t bet on finding such domain names easily.
-Be creative and combine keywords with other unique words to come up with domain names that are available as well as contextual.
+Be creative and combine keywords with other unique words.
+This is not just essential when learning how to start your own website, but it also allows you to come up with domain names that are available as well as contextual.

 Keep It Short and Sweet

-Don’t go overboard with your domain name length while stuffing it with keywords.
+When learning how to start your own website, avoid going overboard with long, keyword-stuffed domain names.
 Keep the name under 15 characters since shorter domain names are easier to remember.
 Moreover, there's a greater chance of typos with long names, which can lead to traffic loss.

 Keep It Easy to Type and Pronounce